Raffaelbdl/hyperbolic-nn-haiku/README.md

 The following content is currently implemented

 ### Core
-Contains most of the functions related to riemannian spaces (eg. Möbius operations, distance)
+Contains most of the functions related to riemannian spaces (eg. Möbius operations, distance).
+It also includes a wrapper for functions to make them applyable in the K-stereographic space.

 ### Layers
 * `StereographicLinearLayer`: base linear layer in K-stereographic model